Congratulations on your acceptance into the Doctor of Occupational Therapy program!

 4. Seek and Receive Financial Information

-Your online New Student Orientation Course will open September 23, 2024.
+Your online New Student Orientation Course will open in June 2026.
 This is when you will receive access to Canvas and start working through the Orientation Course to prepare for your official start date.
-Plan on completing the course to include all necessary submissions by December 1, 2024.
-Virtual Orientation will be held on January 6, 2025, and January 7, 2025, via Zoom.
-Your first trimester courses will begin in January 2025.
-A specific date will be announced soon.
-The official, 2-year calendar for your cohort will be published in September and will be available HERE.
+Plan on completing the course to include all necessary submissions by August 1, 2026.
+Virtual Orientation will be held August 31 and September 1, 2026, via Zoom.
+Your first trimester courses will begin on September 1, 2026.
+The official, 2-year calendar for your cohort will be published in May 2026 and will be available HERE.

 Additional Items